jamesw732/troop-of-olde-cpp/README.md

 run `git clone --recurse-submodules <repository-url>`.
 Or if you already pulled and want to grab the submodules, run `git submodule update --init --recursive` from `deps`.

-However, it is not required to download the submodules.
-If you don't, CMake will download them for you in the build directory.

 # Compiling and Running
 ## `run.sh` (only Linux)
 For automated compilation and running, you can run `run.sh`.
 Options: